rebootshen/file-management/README.md

 ```bash
     docker-compose up
 ```
-The application should now be running at http://localhost:3000 and the backend at http://localhost:5001.
+The application should now be running at http://localhost:3000 and the backend at http://localhost:5001, mongdb at mongodb://127.0.0.1:27018.

 ## Testing